Invitation | Getting Started

 From the Cirrus Console, an org admin will configure the organization level Invitation settings found on the “My Orgs | Invitation Service” page:

-Configure the invitation time-to-live -- this can be overridden if Cirrus APIs are used to send invitations
+Configure the email invitation validity period -- this can be overridden if Cirrus APIs are used to send invitations

-Configure the invitation duration -- this can be overridden if Cirrus APIs are used to send invitations
+Configure the duration of sponsorship -- this can be overridden if Cirrus APIs are used to send invitations

 Configure the organization wide invitation include -- generally accepted practice is to include the “INVITATION_LINK” here (See Message Setup for more detail)